ENT4330 - Entrepreneurial Finance

 This course provides a general introduction to financial management as experienced by an entrepreneur.
 Thus the course is broadly scoped covering many different subjects including financial planning and management, sources of risk capital, fundraising and evangelizing your venture to attract partners and investors.
 The purpose of the course is to build your knowledge and ability to financially manage and fund an attractive investment opportunity.

 After completing the course, you will:

 - Have a solid understanding of financial planning and management, including income statements, balance sheets, cash flow statements and working capital management

 - Have advanced knowledge on financial modelling, investment analysis and valuation methodologies.

 - Be able to plan and manage the finances of new ventures and to carry out investment- and valuation analyses on individual projects and companies.

 - Have advanced knowledge on different sources of risk capital including seed- and venture capital funds, how these types of investors operate, what they are looking for and how they structure their deals.

 - Be able to seek funding from different sources of risk capital funds including developing effective fundraising strategies, attracting interest from investors and negotiating sound terms.

-- Be able to sell your business propositions effectively to external stakeholders (i.e. potential investors, partners and senior employees)
+- Be able to present your business effectively to external stakeholders (i.e. potential investors, partners and senior employees).

 Students who are admitted to study programmes at UiO must each semester register which courses and exams they wish to sign up for in Studentweb.